vmleon/OKE-first-steps/README.md

 # Oracle Kubernetes Engine First Steps

-First steps with Docker, Kubernetes and Oracle Kubernetes Engine (OKE).
+First steps with Oracle Kubernetes Engine (OKE), a fully-managed kubernetes cluster.

-We are going to build, dockerize and deploy an application.
+We are going to build, dockerize and deploy on Kubernetes to show you how to modernize your application and be able to stay on top of your competitors.

 ![Architecture](images/use-case.png)